SnapXL/snapx-plugin-spec/README.md

 **Users will see this warning:**

+> [!WARNING]
-⚠️ WARNING: This plugin is unsigned and may be unsafe.
-SnapX cannot verify who made it or if it was tampered with.
+> This plugin is unsigned and may be unsafe.
+SnapX cannot verify who made it or if it was tampered with. \
-Proceeding is NOT recommended unless you fully trust the source.
+> Proceeding is NOT recommended unless you fully trust the source.

 > 🛑 **This is not like a typical unsigned executable warning you might see on Windows.**
 > In SnapX,